 Formally approve all configurations before they can be put into circulation.
 When a configuration revision has been formally approved, it can be pulled into a quote, order, or job.
 An audit trail logs user ID and approval date.

 Tie a configuration to a BOM structure containing multiple options.
 Each option can also have rules attached.
 Rules are executed during entry of a configuration to correctly configure the BOM and routing.

 Optionally create unique configurations and rules for each revision of a BOM.
 Configuration responses are stored with other product information for historical auditing and accuracy.

 Allows you to use the component level price lists as the product is configured.

 Allows users to copy configurator rules from one module to other (copy/paste).

 Build custom screens in which product features and other inputs can be entered during quote and order entry.
 Form controls (e.g., fill-ins, combo boxes, and toggle boxes) are used to prompt users for data.

 Building conditional options is easy with dynamic lists.

-Allow use of the same generic part with multiple rules on multiple assemblies.
+Allow the use of the same generic part with multiple rules on multiple assemblies.